 Daylight Saving Time Is Here Again.
 So Is The Debate About Changing The Clocks

-The dreaded "Spring Ahead" has finally arrived: on Sunday, March 8, the clock will jump one hour forward at 2 a.m. to mark the official start of daylight saving time.
+The dreaded "spring ahead" has finally arrived: On Sunday, March 8, the clock will jump one hour forward at 2 a.m. to mark the official start of daylight saving time.

 In general, the time change gets a bad rap.
-A September AP/NORC Center for Public Affairs Research found that 71% of respondents want to end the practice of changing the clocks.
+An AP-NORC Center for Public Affairs Research poll conducted last fall found that 71% of respondents want to end the practice of changing the clocks.
 In all, 40% favored year-round standard time, while 31% said they'd prefer year-round daylight saving time.

-Some politicians have similarly come out against the semiannual time change, including Sen. Marco Rubio (R-Fla.) who has proposed a bill that would move the entire country to permanent, year-round daylight saving time.
+Some politicians have similarly come out against the semiannual time change, including Sen. Marco Rubio (R-Fla.), who has proposed a bill that would move the entire country to permanent, year-round daylight saving time.

 #SaturdayThoughts— Marco Rubio (@marcorubio) March 7, 2020